cvargas4/MouseSongAnalyzer_AcousticAnalysis/README.md

   Name of .csv file to analyze: Syllables.csv
 `
 <br/><br/>
-This will then take the .csv file, remove 'Unclassified' USVs, convert USVs with multiple jumps into 'M' type syllables (see table below for examples), and calculate means of acoustic features.
+This will then take the .csv file, remove 'notIDd' USVs, convert USVs with multiple jumps into 'M' type syllables (see table below for examples), and calculate means of acoustic features.
 | Original Syllable Jumps| Converted Syllables|
 | -----------------------|:------------------:|
 |            s           |          s         |